stephenh/stephenh.github.com/drafts/data-binding-review.markdown

 A good data binding approach means your view layer is not wasting boilerplate LOC getting and setting data between your UI components and your domain model.

-Instead, you succinctly bind `domain model <-> UI component` and, in 90% of the cases, be done with it.
+Instead, you succinctly bind domain model to UI component and, in 90% of the cases, be done with it.

 I've used and built several data binding options and was recently reconsidering property objects dressed up in some of Scala's magic as a potentially elegant approach.